Myanmar's young 'Generation Z' protesters take on the military | DW | 17.02.2021

 Realpolitik in Myanmar also entails working with and not against the omnipotent military in any future political process.

-Demands such as the banishment of the military from politics could make a violent counteraction more likely.
+Demands such as the banishment of the military from politics could make a violent reaction more likely.

-There is ,however, potential for pragmatism in Myanmar.
-The COVID crisis has shown that solidarity is strong in the country, and that there are civil society actors who can set new political impulses beyond the old elites of the military and the NLD.
+There is, however, potential for pragmatism in Myanmar.
+The COVID-19 crisis has shown that solidarity is strong in the country, and that there are civil society actors who can set new political impulses beyond the old elites of the military and the NLD.

 Myanmar is facing another political marathon, as one observer in Myanmar told DW.
 And a marathon requires both a long-term strategy and resourcefulness in preserving strength.